Neutral / cushion / high arch

 The fit and sizing of the Terrex Fast R GTX are reminiscent of the original model that was introduced in 2012.
 It has an average room in the heel with a really snug midfoot.
 The toe box has ample volume and width that makes the shoe ideal for mid to long distance runs.
 Medium is the available width of this shoe.
 Sizes are from 7 to 14 for the men’s and 5 to 11 for the women’s.

 Adidas continues to work with giant tire manufacturer, the Continental, in producing rubber outsoles that are based on the compound used in bicycles that deliver superior grip and durability.
 This is the same compound used in the Fast R GTX that has 30% more bite on wet or dry surfaces.
 Adidas’s own Traxion compound is used in the outsole for a truly outstanding traction on the trail.
 The Formotion technology is also at work in the outsole as evidenced by a decoupled heel that helps with shock absorption.

 Adidas’ signature AdiPrene+, which very light and durable, mans the forefoot for really responsive cushioning and enhanced toe off.
 The Formotion midsole helps with the cushioning and makes the transitions smoother.

 The upper is made of breathable and abrasion-resistant mesh that adapts well to the runner’s foot.
 Giving support to the upper are overlays running from the midfoot to the area between the forefoot and midfoot.
 The new speed laces are directly connected to the overlays, which really enhance the locked in security of the Fast R GTX.
-A molded Ortholite Sockliner makes step-in comfort plush while the EVA-made and molded tongue elevates the sock-like feel of the upper.
+And similar to the Adidas Pure Boost, the shoe uses molded Ortholite Sockliner which makes step-in comfort plush while the EVA-made and molded tongue elevates the sock-like feel of the upper.
 The Gore-Tex membrane below the mesh offers waterproof protection without sacrificing ventilation.